MicrosoftDocs/sql-docs/docs/connect/jdbc/using-usefmtonly.md

   The Microsoft JDBC Driver for SQL Server includes an alternative way to query Parameter Metadata from the server, **useFmtOnly**.
 This feature was first introduced in version 7.4 of the driver, and is required as a workaround for known issues in `sp_describe_undeclared_parameters`.

-  The driver primarily uses `sp_describe_undeclared_parameters` to query Parameter Metadata, and this stored procedure is the recommended approach for Parameter Metadata retrieval under most circumstances.
+  The driver primarily uses the stored procedure `sp_describe_undeclared_parameters` to query Parameter Metadata, as this is the recommended approach for Parameter Metadata retrieval under most circumstances.
 However, executing the stored procedure currently fails under the following use cases:

 -   Against Always Encrypted columns